macs3-project/MACS/docs/Advanced_Step-by-step_Peak_Calling.md

 can find in MACS3 github repository.

 *Note, currently this tutorial is for single-end datasets.
-Please modify the instructions for paired-end data by yourself.*
+Please modify the command line for paired-end data by yourself.*

 ## Step 1: Filter duplicates